 Ear training is a huge part of the intellectual skills that are necessary to become a competent musician, and this is especially so for string players.
 With no frets, keys or valves to help us to know where we are on the fingerboard, we are often almost as dependent on our aural skills as singers are.
 Being able to sing our cello parts is a very useful fundamental musical skill as well as a help to both our cello-playing and our music-reading.
 This skill is especially necessary in the higher fingerboard region because up there in the stratosphere, unlike in the lower (Neck and Intermediate) regions, we have no visual or mechanical references to help us to know where each note is on the fingerboard (see Positional Sense).
 This means that in the lower regions, we often “know” where the notes are on the fingerboard without actually needing to imagine their pitch with our “inner ear” previously, whereas in the stratosphere, if we can’t imagine the pitch of the note before we play it then we will be literally “lost in space”.

-Therefore, it is especially in the Thumb Region – and most especially for larger shifts up into this region – that we usually need to have a very clear idea of the pitch of our target note, before the shift, in order to be able to do the shift with security.
+Therefore, it is especially for shifting in the Thumb Region – and most especially for larger shifts up into this region – that we usually need to have a very clear idea of the pitch of our target note, before the shift, in order to be able to do the shift with security.
 In other words, we need to be able to “hear” (imagine) the arrival note (or the “Intermediate Note” in the case of Assisted Shifts) with our inner ear before we start the shift.
 This requires good aural skills (ear training).
 For most shifts in (and into) the Thumb Region we must find the notes almost exactly like a singer: “by ear” (with no concrete physical external reference points to help us).